 Through our Living Planet @ Campus partnership, we're creating meaningful opportunities for University of Guelph students to take action on the dual crises of biodiversity loss and climate change.

 Opportunities include self-guided activities like the WWF Canada Living Planet Leader certification and group challenges like the Designing Change for a Living Planet competition.

 Living Planet Leader Leader Certification

 The Living Planet Leader Leader certification is a self-guided designation that any University of Guelph student can complete.
-Students have from the first day of their post-secondary program until three months after graduating from their degree to complete and submit WWF Canada's requirements.
+Students have from the first day of their post-secondary program until three months after graduating to complete and submit WWF Canada's requirements.